 Perfect for grandkids or great-grandchildren who aren’t old enough yet to text or email and when you want to add the face-to-face dynamic.
 You can not only share words but also see expressions and hear familiar voices.
 You can often pick up on things left unsaid by deciphering body language and sensing moods.
 Perhaps you can spend 10 minutes making silly faces with your granddaughter or reading a picture book to your grandson.
 Video conferencing is the next best thing to being there!

 People today love sharing their lives on social networks such as Facebook, Twitter, Google+, YouTube, and other platforms.
 Even if you don’t talk directly to someone that often, you can typically get a sense of what’s going on in their life as the channel broadcasts their written thoughts, their photos, even what music they are listening to.
-Even if you don’t have personal accounts, many Regency facilities have Facebook Pages that allow family to see what activities are going on.
+Even if you don’t have personal accounts, many Regency facilities, such as Rosewood at Fort Oglethorpe have Facebook Pages that allow family to see what activities are going on.

 Using “the Cloud” refers to the shift toward placing files on outside servers rather than keeping them completely inside of a single computer or smartphone.
 If your grown children are regularly taking pictures of the little ones, they can create online galleries and invite you to view them at any time.
 Sometimes you can add your own photos to the shared family gallery, creating a virtual scrapbook.
 Photo sharing is a way to passively connect with people even if you aren’t directly exchanging back and forth messages that often.